-The minimum members per team is 2 (two) and the maximum is 6 (six).
+The minimum members per team is 2 (two) and the maximum is 10 (ten).
+It is recommended there be no more than 6 (six) on a team.

 Each team must have one appointed team captain.
-The team captain must be at least 18 years of age, and no team member may be less than 16 years old.
+The team captain must be at leasy years of age, and no team member may be less than 16 years old.

-All team captains must attend a MANDATORY team captains' meeting prior to the start of the competition.
+All team captains must attend a MANDATORY team captains' meeting prior to the start the competition.